 Permabond’s history of developing and manufacturing engineering adhesives spans seven decades and three continents.
-Today, Permabond Engineering Adhesives Ltd (Europe & Asia) and Permabond LLC (Americas) provide technological solutions to engineers all over the world, with offices and facilities in America, Asia, and Europe, backed by a high-tech ISO 9001 certified production plant in Europe.
+Today, our international team provides technological solutions to engineers all over the world, with offices and facilities in The Americas (Permabond LLC and Permabond de Mexico), Asia-Pacific and Europe (via Permabond Engineering Adhesives Ltd, Permabond Engineering Adhesives GmbH, and Permabond Shanghai), backed by two high-tech ISO 9001 certified production plants in Europe.

 Permabond’s story began in the UK, early in the 1960s.
 For years, manufacturers had had no choice but to rely on mechanical means of locking nuts and bolts.
 However, their high rate of failure due to equipment vibrations required a more reliable means of locking fasteners on equipment and finished goods.